ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Sections

-You can divide your Content tree into Sections to better organize it.
+You can divide your Content Tree into Sections to better organize it.
-Sections let you decide which Users will have access to which parts of the tree.
+Sections let you decide which Users have access to which parts of the tree.
 To see which Section a Content item belongs to, look at its **Details** tabs.

 You can set up Sections by navigating to **Content** -> **Sections**.